draios/grafana-sysdig-datasource/README.md

 ## Panels

-With the Sysdig datasource installed you can add your custom panels.
-You can use all the panels supported by Grafana, documented on the [Grafana documentation website](http://docs.grafana.org/features/panels/graph/).
+Custom panels can be added once the Sysdig datasource is installed.
+Any panel supported by Grafana can be used.

+> **Note:** For more information, refer to the [Grafana documentation website](http://docs.grafana.org/features/panels/graph/).

 ### Aggregated panels

 In Sysdig, number panels, bar charts and histograms display aggregated data (i.e. a single data point across the entire time window).
-By default, Grafana loads time series and then apply an additional aggregation to data points to calculate a single value (displayed in the Singlestat panel for instance).
+By default, Grafana loads time series and then applies an additional aggregation to data points to calculate a single value (displayed in the Singlestat panel for instance).

-In order to maintain the same aggregation mechanism and precision offered by Sysdig API, you can create panels with the "Fetch single data point" flag turned on.
+> **Note:** To maintain the same aggregation mechanism and precision offered by the Sysdig API, create panels with the "Fetch single data point" flag turned on.
 This will instruct the datasource to make an aggregated data request to the API.

 ### Filters

-A panel can be configured with an optional filter to fetch data for a subset of the infrastructure or a given label only.
+A panel can be configured with an optional filter to fetch data for a subset of the infrastructure or only for a given label.

 The filter is a string, and should follow the Sysdig filtering language syntax:

 1. The syntax of an expression is `label_name operator "label_value"` (double-quotes are mandatory)
-2. You can combine more expressions with the usual boolean operators and/or (`expression and expression or expression`)
+2. Expressions can be combined with the boolean operators and/or (`expression and expression or expression`)
 3. The following operators are supported:
-   a. `=` and `!=` (e.g. `name = "value"` or `name != "value"`)
+   * `=` and `!=` (e.g. `name = "value"` or `name != "value"`)
-   b. `contains` and `not ... contains` (e.g. `name contains "value"` or `not name contains "value"`)
+   * `contains` and `not ... contains` (e.g. `name contains "value"` or `not name contains "value"`)
-   c. `in` and `not... in` (e.g. `name in ("value-1", "value-2")` or `not name in ("value-1", "value-2")`)
+   * `in` and `not... in` (e.g. `name in ("value-1", "value-2")` or `not name in ("value-1", "value-2")`)
-4. Valid label names are essentially the ones you can use for the segmentation (you can use the *Segment by* dropdown to look for what you need)
+4. Valid label names are essentially the ones used for the segmentation (use the *Segment by* dropdown to review what is needed).

 Some examples: